Alerta CLI

 ack - Acknowledge alerts

-Acknowlege alerts ie. change alert status to ack
+Acknowledge alerts ie. change alert status to ack.

 close - Close alerts